Davej66/dfg/README.md

 2. Scrolling down the vertical menu (topped by Options) select **Pages** which leads to the **Source section**.
 3. Under Source click the drop-down menu labelled None and select Main Branch.
 4. You are then required to choose a folder, either Docs or root.
 You should select root.
-5. You can now save these selections and the link to the deployed website will be dosplayed.
+5. You can now save these selections and the link to the deployed website will be displayed.
 6. The website is live https://davej66.github.io/dfg/ .

 ### To run the project locally: